KiteRunner2/BootHomework_11/README.md

-# BootHomework_11 - command line application for employee data management
+# Command line application for employee data management

 ## Technologies/Modules used